 Student Essay.
 You are to prepare and attach a one-page essay of approximately 200 to 300 words (word processor, double spaced, with 12 point font preferred).
 In this essay you are to address the question: “By attending Appomattox Regional Governor’s School, what knowledge, skills, and experience do you hope to gain both academically and in your focus area?”

 Recommendations.
 Two recommendations are required to support your application.
 The recommendations should not be from persons related to the applicant.
 Recommendation A must be from a 7th or 8th grade English, math, science or social studies teacher.
-Recommendation B must be from a teacher or another adult (i.e., a tutor or private lessons instructor) who knows your ability and potential for success in the focus area you have chosen The persons completing the recommendations should return them directly to the local middle/junior high school counselor handling your application no later than December 1, 2017.
+Recommendation B must be from a current school faculty member or private lessons instructor who knows your ability and potential for success in the focus area you have chosen The persons completing the recommendations should return them directly to the local middle/junior high school counselor handling your application no later than November 30, 2018.

 WHERE ARE APPLICATIONS SUBMITTED?

 ALL applications are to be completed and given to the local public middle/junior high school counselor no later than November 30, 2018.
 No late applications will be accepted!
 The counselor will forward the application to the local school division’s gifted program administrator.